asjad99/Hybrid-CI-System/README.md

 ###Fitness Evaluation:

 In order to evaluate the fitness of an individual, the selected feature subset is fed into a neural network classifier of fixed architecture.
 The transformed patterns are evaluated based upon both their dimensionality, and the classification accuracy.
 The accuracy obtained is then returned to the GA as a measure of the quality of the transformation matrix used to obtain the set of transformed patterns.
 Using this information, the GA searches for a transformation that minimizes the dimensionality of the transformed patterns while maximizing classification accuracy.

+The performance of a feature subset is measured by applying the evaluation procedure given in equation 1.
+Fitness = C * FS + (1-C) * FE …Eq.
+1
+Where:
+FS = (NumIP-MinIP) / (MaxIP-MinIP) * 100;
+FE = Patterns incorrectly classified (Percent);
+C = Pressure factor toward input reduction (0..1)

+###Member Selection:

+Tournament selection is used to implement the proportional selection strategy.